dekema9924/DanielPortfolio/README.md

  ✌️ &emsp; Enjoy to do programming and sharing knowledge <br/><br/>
  ❤️ &emsp; Love to writing code and learning new features<br/><br/>
- 💬 &emsp; Enjoy watching and playing football
+ 💬 &emsp I enjoy watching and playing football  in my free time.

 </p>